Paklock/HackRF1/Compile-firmware.md

 [[img/Kitematic_VL5an8rufV.png]]

+In Windows, the line endings may produce some errors.
+If you get some `python/r` not found messages, then the easiest way to fix this is to configure git to not manipulate the line endings with:

+`git config --global core.autocrlf false`

+And subsequently, download another copy of the repository.

 # Using Buddy.Works (and other CI platforms)

 You can use the following _yml _as your template for your CI platform (pipeline export from [buddy.works](https://buddy.works/)):